kaorahi/howm/README.md

-# howm: Write fragmentarily and read collectively.
+# Howm: Write fragmentarily and read collectively.

 Howm is a note-taking tool on Emacs.
 It is similar to emacs-wiki.el; you can enjoy hyperlinks and full-text search easily.
 It is not similar to emacs-wiki.el; it can be combined with any format.